DannnyzZ/IT-Vademecum-Cheatsheets/README.md

 This repository contains a collection of IT cheatsheets to help you quickly reference essential information.

 ## Contents

-### Networking
+1. OSI Model
+2. Domain Hierarchy

-- OSI Model
+### OSI Model

 TThe OSI Model is a conceptual framework that defines how data is transmitted between devices on a network.
-This cheatsheet provides information about each layer of the OSI Model, including its name, function, type of data processed, and common protocols and standards used.
+This cheatsheet provides information about each layer of the OSI Model, including:
+- name;
+- function;
+- type of data processed;
+- common protocols and standards.

 ![OSI-Model Cheatsheet](https://user-images.githubusercontent.com/119814239/224482500-51d8a238-b547-4ed4-94fb-8b70b14c1198.png)